fishinwind/workshop/slides/_sources/Classes/class-01.txt

 Class Overview
 ==============
-Each class is 2 hours.
-We intend to spend the first 60 min going through exercises that demonstrate how specific tools are useful in bioinformatics.
-During the remaining hour, we expect you to work through exercises, asking for help when you get stuck.
+Each class is 1.5 hours.
+We intend to spend the first ~45 min going through exercises that demonstrate how specific tools are useful in bioinformatics.
+During the remaining time, we expect you to work through exercises, asking for help when you get stuck.

 We will record the classes using Panopto Screen Capture, and these